Scottish Child Abuse Inquiry: Barnardo's homes, Tyneholm, Balcary, Glasclune and Craigerne

-Martin Crewe, the head of Barnardo's Scotland said in 2020: "We absolutely apologise for what happened to those individuals.
-Any instance of abuse is absolutely unacceptable.”
+Martin Crewe, the head of Barnardo's Scotland, said in 2020: "We absolutely apologise for what happened to those individuals.
+Any instance of abuse is absolutely unacceptable.”.
+Barnardo's agreed to pay £1 million to the Redress Scotland Scheme which was set up to compensate those who were abused as children in residential care.

 Quarriers Homes, Inverclyde

-Quarriers Homes were summarised in the Inquiry's report as institutions where children in their care suffered physical, emotional and sexual abuse.
+Quarriers Homes were summarised in the inquiry's report as institutions where children in their care suffered physical, emotional and sexual abuse.
 Lady Smith said of the children that "scant regard was paid to their dignity".and they lived in "harsh, rigid regimes."

 Quarriers also said that their former policy of sending children abroad was "misguided and wrong."
 The chief executive of Quarriers, Alice Harper, apologised and sad "Vulnerable children were sent away and we recognise that some also suffered physical and emotional abuse, including sexual abuse."